Siddhantshukla1657/Life_Below_The_Water/README.md

    - Import the provided `.sql`.

 3. **Configure your environment**
-   - In the `config.php` file, update the following: php
+   - In the `.php` files, update the following: php codes snnipet
      $servername = "localhost";
      $username = "root";
      $password = "";